emmt/YorXPA/README.md

 ans = xpa_get(apt [, cmd]);
 ```

-where `apt` is the XPA access point to identify the destination server(s) and
+where `apt` is a string to identify the XPA access point(s) of the destination
-`cmd` is an optional textual command (a string or nil).
-The returned object
+server(s) and `cmd` is an optional textual command (a string or nil).
+The
-collects the answers of the recipients and can be indexed as follows to
+returned object collects the answers of the recipients and can be indexed as
-retrieve the contents of the received answers:
+follows to retrieve the contents of the received answers:

 - `ans()` yields the number of replies;